CyVerse-learning-materials/learning-materials-home/docs/ds/teams.md

 Your Team should now have access to the App/Tool you shared!

+!!! warning "When adding a new member to an existing Team, everything that has already been shared with the Team will be automatically be shared with the new member. *Be careful of what you share to the Team!*"

 ## FAQ

 ??? question "What happens if I delete my Team?"
-    If you delete your Team, remove someone from your Team or unshare the App/Tool, the App/Tool will not be available to use for your collaborators.
+    If you delete your Team, remove someone from your Team or unshare the App/Tool/data, the App/Tool/data will not be available to use for your collaborators.

 ??? question "What about versions?"
     Any changes you make to the shared App/Tool will be reflected on the rest of the team.
 For example, if you add a version to the App, the Team will be able to see the changes you have made.